-Every musician will probably agree that the most challenging part about being one doesn’t involve creating new music, but reaching your audience and promoting your music effectively.
+Most musicians will probably agree that the most challenging part about being one doesn’t lie in creating new music, but instead reaching the target audience and promoting your music effectively.

-Before the early 2000s, the road towards success, while not easy, was relatively straightforward.
-A label signed you and then they would handle everything else.
-With that infrastructure no longer in place, save for multi-platinum artists, an emerging and/or independent artist needs to be a jack-of-all-trades.
+Before the early 2000's, the road towards success, while not easy, was relatively straightforward.
+An artist would be discovered, signed by a label and then the label would handle everything else.
+With that infrastructure no longer in place, aside from multi-platinum artists, an emerging and/or independent artist needs to be a jack-of-all-trades.
 Alongside creating new material, you have to oversee everything from designing posters, booking gigs, creating your own art website, and maintaining an active social media presence.

 This brings us to Instagram and its value for budding musicians.
 Now, to figure out whether Instagram is a helpful platform for you, you’ll need to take a look at the target market of this platform.
 71% of Instagram users world wide are 35 or younger.
-It’s a pretty wide margin, yes, but such a huge percentage means that Instagram can likely work for you and your music, regardless of the genre - as long as the younger audience is digging your sound.
+It’s a pretty wide margin, yes, but such a huge percentage means that Instagram is likely work for you and your music, regardless of the genre, as long as the younger audience is interested in your sound.

-1. Use Your Music in Instagram Stories and IGTV
+1. Promote Your Music on Instagram Stories and IGTV

 Well, pretty much anything, and that includes: